-It's been over a year since the dramatic 2018 Winter Olympics in South Korea, which took place back in February 2018 in Pyeongchang.
+It’s been two years since the dramatic 2018 Winter Olympics in South Korea, which took place back in February 2018 in Pyeongchang.
 And hype has been building for the 2020 Summer Olympics in Tokyo — although the global coronavirus pandemic led the International Olympic Committee to declare a postponement for the upcoming events, in a historic twist.
-Here’s our guide to all future Olympics starting with 2020 and beyond, and what to expect from each host city as their moment in the global spotlight nears.
+Here’s our guide to all future Olympics of 2020 and beyond — and what to expect from each host city as their moment in the global spotlight nears.